 Taking its name from Khyber Pass in the Whistler backcountry, Khyber Racks were designed in Whistler and tested in the mountains of British Columbia.

 The wet coastal environment of the Sea to Sky corridor where we ride is tough on steel.
 Solving the corrosion issue was a top priority.
-We achieved this by using aluminum for the main frame and stainless steel for the wheel holders.
-All the hardware is also stainless steel.
+We achieved this by using stainless steel for the mast and wheel holders, and aluminum for the rest of the frame.
+All hardware is also stainless steel.

 Scratches on your bike should tell a story about your rides, not about your friend’s brake levers and pedal pins, and certainly not about your rack.
 We took “nothing but rubber” seriously to make sure your bike arrives at the top of the mountain in the same condition it was at the bottom.